We may earn affiliate commissions for the recommended products. Learn more.

 Proton Pass’ password generator has two modes with different adjustable settings.
 Firstly, you choose whether you want a memorable (composed of words and other symbols) or a completely random password.
 The first option allows adjusting the word number, capitalization, what symbol separates the words, and whether to include numbers.
 Conversely, the random approach allows customizing the character number and the inclusion of special characters, capital letters, and numbers.
 I think it’s an excellent system, and it worked smoothly during my tests.

-Proton Pass password generator image
+protonpass password generator

 Proton Pass password generator

 1Password’s password generator offers the same functionality and customization options, plus a few settings that are unavailable with Proton Pass.
 For example, there’s a third password type called PIN that generates number sequences.
-Moreover, the memorable password option allows you to choose if you want complete words or not.
+Moreover, the memorable password option allows you to choose whether you want complete words or not.
 Besides these extra perks, 1Password’s password generator works just as well as Proton Pass’.

 1Password password generator